MahmoudAhmed2003/MahmoudAhmed2003/README.md

 <table border="0">
  <tr>
   <td width="55%" valign="top">
-    <p>A dedicated <b>Software Engineer & Team Leader</b> with over 2 years of professional experience in architecting and delivering high-quality, scalable cross-platform applications.</p>
+    <p>A dedicated <b>Mobile App Developer & Team Leader</b> with over 2 years of professional experience in architecting and delivering high-quality, scalable cross-platform applications.</p>
     <p>My core strength lies in writing <b>clean, maintainable code</b> by following strict <b>OOP</b> and <b>SOLID</b> principles with <b>Clean Architecture</b>.
 I specialize in the full mobile development lifecycle, from technical planning and team leading to robust <b>offline/online</b> implementations and successful deployment to <b>App Store & Google Play Store</b>.</p>
     <p>I have a deep passion for problem-solving, which originally started with competitive programming and continues to drive my logical approach to software development today.</p>
   </td>